top of page

 We have an adult service and a specialist children and young person's service called the Saying Goodbye Project.
 Our counselling is provided by a team of around 30 volunteers who have undertaken our compulsory, specialist training programme in bereavement counselling.
 We also provide bereavement awareness training to other organisations and professionals, including schools, voluntary groups, health and social care agencies, care homes, hospitals and local employers.

 KBS is a registered Charitable Incorporated Organisation, charity number 1160983.
-We are also a Registered Provider (No. 8AE75) to GPs within Kingston Clinical Commissioning Group and an organisational member of Children England, the Childhood Bereavement Network and the British Association for Counselling and Psychotherapy, whose code of ethics we adhere to.
+We are also a Registered Provider (No. 8AE75) to GPs within the South West London Integrated Care Board and an organisational member of the Childhood Bereavement Network and the British Association for Counselling and Psychotherapy, whose code of ethics we adhere to.

 All volunteer counsellors have DBS clearance and undertake adult or children and young people's safeguarding training.
 We have safeguarding policies and procedures in place, which are reviewed every year.